Previous dayApril 16, 2026Next day

 552.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.5 earthquake south of the Fiji Islands came in on April 16, 2026 at 18:07 UTC.
+A magnitude 4.5 seismic event took place south of the Fiji Islands on April 16, 2026 at 18:07 UTC.
 At 552.3 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Coordinates: -23.495°, -179.891°.
+The epicenter is at -23.495°, -179.891°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16